Tips for picking the right car for driving in Scotland

 Picking the right car for driving in Scotland

-It is surprising how long it actually takes to drive around Scotland if you decide to get off the main tourist trails.
+It is surprising how long it takes to drive around Scotland if you get off the main tourist trails.
 And this is something I highly recommend doing.
-Sure you could buzz along the main highways, but where is the fun in that?
+Sure, you could buzz along the main highways, but where is the fun in that?

-You are unlikely to discover the villages and people that make Scotland amazing fro road trips.
-Plus you won’t get the chance to see the cutest Highland cows in the world either.
+You are unlikely to discover the villages and people that make Scotland unforgettable for road trips.
+Plus, you won’t get the chance to see the cutest Highland cows in the world either.

-Comfort should be your first priority when picking the right car for driving in Scotland.
-While you may want to pinch and save your money while travelling, you also don’t want to be suffering from cramp and claustrophobia after driving for 6 hours.
+Comfort should be your priority when picking the right car for driving in Scotland.
+While you may want to pinch and save your money while traveling, you also don’t want to be suffering from cramps and claustrophobia after driving for 6 hours.

-Especially if there are 5 of you crammed into a 2 door hatchback as you road trip up to one of the many festivals in Scotland.
+Especially if there are 5 of you crammed into a two-door hatchback as you road trip up to one of the many festivals in Scotland.

-For just a couple of extra dollars a day you can usually upgrade to a much roomier 4 door saloon or 4×4.
-Plus if you end up with a 4×4 then you are going to have the chance to explore some of the more remoter destinations in Scotland.
+For just a couple of extra dollars a day, you can usually upgrade to a much roomier four-door saloon or 4×4.
+Plus, if you end up with a 4×4, you will have the chance to explore some of the remoter destinations in Scotland.

-If you are planning on spending a few days/weeks driving in Scotland then you might want to consider picking a caravan (campervan or RV).
-While there are plenty of amazing Bed and Breakfasts throughout Scotland, having a caravan gives you the freedom to stay where you like, when you like.
+If you plan to spend a few days/weeks driving in Scotland, you might want to consider picking a caravan (campervan or RV).
+While there are plenty of fantastic Beds and Breakfasts throughout Scotland, having a caravan gives you the freedom to stay where you like when you like.

-If you hire a car in New Zealand, then chances are you are going to end up with some old hunk-of-junk.
-A lot of our cars are Asian imports and therefore not quite up to the same style standards as some European cars.
+If you hire a car in New Zealand, then chances are you will end up with some old hunk-of-junk.
+Many of our vehicles are Asian imports and therefore not quite up to the same style standards as some European cars.

 Scotland is different.

-Therefore if style is what you are interested in then you shouldn’t have too much of a problem.
-Instead of having a little Honda hatchback you will instead have the option of a VW Golf or similar.
+Therefore if the style is what you are interested in, you shouldn’t have too much of a problem.
+Instead of having a little Honda hatchback, you will rather have the option of a VW Golf or similar.
 European styling is usually just that little bit better.

 The final point you want to consider when picking the right car for driving in Scotland combines all of the above; price.

-There is no point picking the largest and most beautiful car if it is going to cost you a fortune.
-When I drove across North America I had to resort to eating peanut butter sandwiches every day for lunch.
+There is no point in picking the largest and most beautiful car if it will cost you a fortune.
+When I drove across North America, I had to resort to eating peanut butter sandwiches every day for lunch.
 I can tell you know that I grew very sick of peanut butter!

-I was very tight with my budget and therefore couldn’t enjoy some of the smaller things at the time.
+I was very tight with my budget and therefore couldn’t enjoy some of the more minor things at the time.
 Even a simple cup of coffee was ruled out because of my budget.

-Making sure that you budget for everything involved in renting a car, including car insurance and fuel, means that you may need to set your bar a little lower.
-If you spend it all on the car then you are going to miss out on having the best time.
+You are making sure that you budget for everything involved in renting a car, including car insurance and fuel, which means that you may need to set your bar a little lower.
+If you spend it all on the car, you will miss out on having the best time.